Blotch3D/Blotch3D/README.md

 to combine (multiply) matrices to form a single matrix which combines the effects of multiple matrices.
 For example, a rotate matrix and a scale matrix can be multiplied to form a single rotate-scale matrix.
 But mind the multiplication order.
-To combine matrices, you would multiply them in the reverse order you would apply them in real life.
-For example, if conceptually you want to translate (move) and then rotate an object, multiply the rotation matrix by the translate matrix rather than the translate matrix by the rotation matrix.
-Novices can simply try the operation one way and, if it doesn't work the way you wanted, do it the other way.
+See below for details, but novices can simply try the operation one way (like A times B) and, if it doesn't work the way you wanted, do it the other way (B times A).

 For a good introduction (without the math), see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.